USDA Central Oregon Hay 05/21 11:40

 keep production costs in check.

-Some producers are starting to sell out of hay but many report hay has
+Some producers are starting to sell out of hay but many report old crop

 According to the U.S.

-is in an extreme drought or worse, 0% of the state is in an exceptional
+an extreme drought or worse, 0% of the state is in an exceptional drought.

 Quality Crude Protein Percent